Attapeu province: History

 The province was part of the Lane Xang Kingdom during the reign of King Saysethathirath.
 Earlier to this it was a habitat of wild buffaloes known as "Idkabue" (meaning, 'buffalo dropping'), which, in the French colonial regime, became "Attapeu".
 During the revolutionary war against the French, the province was the headquarters of the National Liberation Front, the pro-Royalist militia group led by General Vang Pao.
 By the end of the Laotian Civil War, some of the area was destroyed, remnants of which can be seen in some stretches of the Ho Chi Minh Road.

 Demographics

-Its population is reported to be 110,000 and consists of ethnic communities; 15 major tribes are reported in the province which include Lao, Alak, Katang, Kaleum, Katou, Suay, Oy, Taoy, Sadang, Nge, Lavea, Lavenh, Cheuang, Tariang and Nyaheung groups.
+The province's population was 139,628 at the 2015 Census and was reported to be 167,000 as at mid 2023.
+It consists of 15 major ethnic communities in the province which include Lao, Alak, Katang, Kaleum, Katou, Suay, Oy, Taoy, Sadang, Nge, Lavea, Lavenh, Cheuang, Tariang and Nyaheung groups.